 However, with the success of longer lives come problems that catch most of us off-guard.
 According to a study by the U.S. Department of Health and Human Services, 70% of Americans over the age of 65 will need long-term care services at some point in their lives.
 Few families are in the position of being able to step-up and take over the care of their elderly loved ones, so they must seek outside help.

 Unfortunately, many wait until their loved one is in full-blown crisis to seek long-term care assistance.
 Making decisions in this way can be fraught with emotion and very expensive.
 That is why we highly recommend that our clients not wait until their parents are in dire need to begin the long-term care planning process.
-If you are struggling with finding and paying for the right long-term care option for your parent in <insert city>, here are some things you need to consider.
+If you are struggling with finding and paying for the right long-term care option for your parent, here are some things you need to consider.

 Appropriate Level of Care